telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 |__ExportChildRowsGrouped__|Gets or sets a value indicating whether to export hierarchy and group child rows grouped.|
 |__ExportViewDefinition__|Gets or sets a value indicating whether to export [view definition]({%slug winforms/gridview/view-definitions/overview%}) |

+>important
+Each column in RadGridView has __ExcelExportType__ property which can be used for explicitly setting the data type of the cells in the exported document.
+In order to change the format of the exported data, you can set the __ExcelExportType__ property of the specific column to *Custom* and specify the __ExcelExportFormatString__ property with the desired format.

 ## Events